NO. 1: HACKING THE HANDMADE — SEPTEMBER 2015

 When you come to school, process is pushed so hard that the measure of success for a project becomes how exploratory your process was instead of a finessed result.
 Our investment into a project is given importance over what it contributes.
 How do you wrestle with that?

-So tell us about your favorite thing you’ve ever made.
+So tell us about your favourite thing you’ve ever made.

 It would definitely have to be this project I did last year for my thesis.
 Not because it was the most perfectly finished or exciting or professional thing I’ve ever made, but because I learned the most from it.
 It also challenged the things that I had grown up with and find a lot of security in, like valuing doing things by hand, or doing things myself instead of outsourcing them, or really trying to get as original and true a process as I can.
 We live in this really interesting time where those traditional techniques and processes are now being mixed and hybridized with new technologies that are becoming so widely accessible.
 Knowledge is being shared in a way it never has before.